 When Do We Disclose Information?

-We keep your personal information confidential except when authorized by you or when required or permitted by law to disclose the information.
+We keep your personal information confidential except when authorized by you or when required or permitted by law.

 Our employees, in the course of daily operations, may be required to access your personal information.
-As a condition of their employment, all employees of Greenwin are required to maintain the confidentiality of personal information at all times and failing to do so will result in disciplinary measures that may include dismissal.
+As a condition of their employment, all employees of Greenwin and our clients are required to maintain the confidentiality of personal and client information at all times and failing to do so would result in disciplinary measures which may include dismissal.

 Outside service providers may, in the course of performing services, require access to personal information.
-These service providers may include, but are not limited to, banks and credit reporting agencies.
+These service providers may include, but are not limited to banks, payroll companies, benefit and insurance companies.
 When we communicate with these suppliers, they are given only the information necessary to perform those services.

 How Do We Protect Your Personal Information?

 We understand the importance of protecting personal information.
-For that reason paper information and electronic hardware is retained either under supervision or secured in a locked or restricted area at all times.
+For that reason, paper information and electronic hardware is retained either under supervision or secured in a locked or restricted area at all times.
 In addition, passwords are used on computers.
-We use reputable companies to transmit personal information in paper format through sealed, addressed envelopes or boxes.
+Reputable companies transmit paper information through sealed, addressed envelopes or boxes.